 Novel combinatorial treatment options for solid tumors: Replication-competent retroviral vectors (RCRs) target hypoxic tumor areas and increase sensitivity to chemotherapy

 Replication competent retroviral vectors (RCRs) target hypoxic tumor areas and increase sensitivity to chemotherapy

 Novel Combinatorial Treatment Options for Metastatic Uveal Melanoma and Hepatocellular Carcinoma

 Description of the technology

 Solid tumors are known to continually form hypoxic microenvironments because the proliferating tumor cells grow faster than they can attract blood vessels towards them.
 In hypoxic microenvironments, where there is a lack of oxygen, there is no effector for radiotherapy, and there is a lack of sufficient concentrations of chemotherapeutics / biological agents.
 Tumor cells surviving in hypoxic areas have also been found to be more aggressive, and to be the ones responsible for metastatic spread.
 A therapeutic approach that specifically targets the response to hypoxia of dividing tumor cells can facilitate more effective treatment for patients with solid tumors.
-The solid tumor therapeutics market is expected to register a CAGR of 15% between 2019 and 2024, where a crucial driving factor is the increasing incidence of cancer.
+The solid tumor therapeutics market is expected to register a growth , where a crucial driving factor is the increasing incidence of cancer.

 The use of armed retroviruses that propagate only in dividing cells to target transcription factors controlling the cellular response to hypoxia, thereby abrogating cellular response to hypoxia in specific tissues.
 The armed retroviruses will be used in combination with chemotherapy.